- Vision Screening Home

 - The above guidelines for organizing the screening and determining numbers of volunteers, vision stations, etc., can also be used in planning and preparing for the re-screening to take place 10-14 days after the initial screening.

-Re-Screening, Referral, Follow-Up, and Program Evaluation: Head Start, Early Childhood Screening, School Screening
+Head Start, Early Childhood Screening, and School Screening

 Rescreening is indicated for the child who did not PASS any part of the initial screening and did not have a condition requiring referral.
 Rescreening should be performed if a child was unable to follow instructions, was overly distracted during the testing, or was unable to complete the initial screening.